jangita/docker-raspbian-temp/README.md

 Small utility to send out the temperature of your Raspberry Pi (running Raspbian) to an external URL.
 It also posts the host name in case you are monitoring a Raspberry Pi swarm or something cool like that.

-There is an example Docker server that can receive this information here https://github.com/jangita/docker-raspbian-temp-server
+There is an example express-nodejs-Docker server that can receive this information here https://github.com/jangita/docker-raspbian-temp-server

 ## Why ?